What Do My Hashimoto’s Lab Results Really Mean

 One of the questions I am most frequently asked is ‘what are the most important thyroid labs to check if you have Hashimoto’s?’
 This, along with what do the lab result mean, are two of the most important topics to understand if you have Hashimoto’s or any type of thyroid dysfunction.
 And let me tell you, there is a lot of misinformation on the internet and in the conventional medicine world surrounding these two topics.
 That’s why I discuss them in-depth in my book, The Thyroid Connection.

-In this article I’ll explain what each thyroid blood test measures, why your doctor should check them, and what the optimal reference ranges are to ensure your thyroid is functioning optimally.
+I’ll explain what each thyroid blood test measures, why your doctor should check them, and what the optimal reference ranges are to ensure your thyroid is functioning optimally.

 TSH – Thyroid Stimulating Hormone